 You can drink it any time of day.
 However, it’s particularly beneficial as an evening drink because it helps you unwind, de-stress and sleep more soundly (at least it does for me!)

-Aside from drinking turmeric milk, you can get regular doses of turmeric powder into your PCOS diet by adding it to meals and recipes, such as:
+Aside from drinking turmeric milk, you can get regular doses of turmeric powder into your PCOS diet by adding it to:

 - scrambled eggs